 Putting loads of text on top of a photo burst may wind up looking pretty busy.
 We’d recommend sticking just to one or two words to keep things simple.
 You can add more text to a photo, video, or text block after your burst ends.

-As we mentioned, you’ve got three settings for speed in the Photo Burst block—1X, 2X, and 3X.
+As we mentioned, you’ve got three settings for speed in the Photo Burst block—Slow, Auto, and Faster.
 For an advanced move, try playing around with a couple blocks in a row of different speeds.
-Create a Photo Burst at 1X speed, followed by one at 2X or 3X to give the effect of speeding up.
+Create a Photo Burst at Slow speed, followed by one at Auto or Faster to give the effect of speeding up.

 Each Photo Burst block accepts from 3 to 15 photos.
 If you’ve got more than 15 photos you’d like to include, add another block.
 When your video plays, one burst will simply move straight into the next.

-In September we released a new Photo Burst feature—animation variations!
-You’ll find them on the right side when you’re editing your burst.
-We’ve currently got six different animation styles, which you can learn more about below.
+We’ve currently got five different animation styles, which you can learn more about below.

 As you can probably imagine, the fast pace of a photo burst pairs quite nicely with fast-paced music.
 And our team has handpicked a number of tracks specifically with burst in mind!
 Head over to the music library and search for these tracks by name to check ‘em out:

 Ready to get started?
 To make it easy, we’ve put together some simple templates.
 Use them as inspiration, or customize them with your own photos, text, colors, and your logo.